Saik0s/CleanEvents/README.md

 ## Questions

 If you have questions about any aspect of this project, please feel free to [open an issue](https://github.com/Saik0s/CleanEvents/issues/new).
-We'd love to hear from you!
+I would love to hear from you!

 ## Contributing